Chokyotager/La-Cosa-Nostra/README.md

 Some of the default expansion packs that come with the bot include (as listed in `/expansions`):

+`conspiracy-channels` - adds conspiracy channels - a form of group private communication in games

 `lcn-expansion-1` & `lcn-expansion-2` - expansion packs

 `lcn-modular-base` - expansion pack for modular roles

+`you-die-you-lose` - self-explanatory

 `the-anarchy-of-sol`, `zodiac-mafia` & `the-bluerose-hospital` - closed setups, designed by myself with a few other hosts

 `c9++` - the C9++ semi-open game by Fiasco [as seen in Mafiascum](https://wiki.mafiascum.net/index.php?title=C9%2B%2B)

 `primrose-c9++` - an expanded C9++ setup

+`expanded-primrose-c9++` - a further expanded C9++ setup but for 21 players

 Simply go to `/configs/playing.json` and add your expansion pack as a list like such to load it:
 ```js